Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-Example 2: Use the reverse and sort commands
+Example 2: Using the reverse and sort commands

-The following query reverses results after sorting documents by age in ascending order, effectively implementing descending order:
+The following query reverses results after sorting by severityNumber in ascending order, effectively implementing descending order:

 | reverse